Gears (under construction and translation)

 The construction of the Shimano 7-gearbox is totally different; with 4 Sun wheels, two ring wheels and two planetary carriers.
-Because there are no direct drive and the forces sometimes go by both systems, the return in some gears lower than 80%, and average about 85%.
+Because there is no direct drive and the forces sometimes go through both systems, the yield in some gears is lower than 80%, and the average about 85%.

 The 8-speed by SA works quite different.
-The first gear is here the direct drive; This means that all other transmissions are real gears.
-So choose a very low gearing, like 32 in front and 24 on the hub..
+The first gear is the direct drive here.
+This means that all other transmissions are real up-gears.
+So choose a very low set up, like a 32 chainwheel and 24 sprocket on the hub.

-In the early 1990s Sachs worked on a 12-gearbox; This would be the great leap forward.
+In the early 1990s Sachs worked on a 12 speed gearhub; This would be the great leap forward.
 There was a lot invested in development and automation, but the result was a relatively expensive and heavy hub.
-There were some technical and financial problems; This made Sachs ripe for a takeover by SRAM.
+There were some technical and financial problems.
+This made Sachs vulnarable for the takeover by SRAM.
 After a year SRAM stopped the production, development and support for this product.

-The Nexus 8-bake is a design with 4 delays, the fifth gear is a direct drive, and there are three gears.
-By the planet wheels with needle roller bearings, and the fact that there is a direct drive, the average return of this drawer above the 90% off.
-The range (the difference between the highest and lowest acceleration) of the 8-speed is in addition, risen to 307%, instead of the 244% of the 7-Bin.
+The Nexus 8-gearhub is a design with 4 down-gears, the fifth gear is a direct drive, and there are three up-gears.
+By the planet wheels with needle roller bearings, and the fact that there is a direct drive, the average yield of this gearhub above the 90% off.
+The range (the difference between the highest and lowest acceleration) of the 8-speed is in addition, risen to 307%, instead of the 244% of the 7-gearhub.

-In 2010, the Shimano Alfine 11 Bake at the market.
-The weight is about 2 kg; the lubrication is going through an oil bath, the range is 409% and the price approximately 390 euro; This makes it a formidable competitor for Rohloff, which however scores better, on all points, except the price .
+In 2010, the Shimano Alfine 11 gearhub entered the market.
+The weight is about 2 kg; the lubrication is done by an oil bath, the range is 409% and the price approximately 390 euro; This makes it a formidable competitor for Rohloff, which however scores better, on all points, except the price .

 COMBINATION DERAILLEUR AND PLANETARY SYSTEM

 It is of course possible to combine a derailleur and a planetary system.
-In particular, Sachs has this combination will be applied.
-At the "Torpedo 2 x 3" was a three versnellingsnaaf with coaster brake, combined with a derailleur and two sprockets.
-If you then inhibits, first the derailleur vlakgetrokken; This means an extra long dead battle for the brake comes into force.
-It is therefore nothing.
+In particular Sachs has applied this combination.
+The "Torpedo 2 x 3" was a three speed hub with coaster brake, combined with a derailleur and two sprockets.
+If you use the brake at first the derailleur is tensioned; this means an extra time delay before the brake works.

-The Sachs Orbit was a two gear hub, also equipped with a gear block with 5-6-7 sprockets.
-So could the second chain wheel and the front derailleur are hereby repealed.
+The Sachs Orbit was a two gear hub, but equiped with a freewheel for up to 7 sprockets.
+This is supposed to replace the second chain wheel and the front derailleur.
 This construction was more successful.
-Later, a 3-speed combined with a 7 or 8 cassette in the Dual Drive, first by Sachs and, after the acquisition, of SRAM.
+Later a 3-speed combined with a 7 or 8 cassette (the Dual Drive) was interduced by Sachs and, after the acquisition, of SRAM.
 Unfortunately you combine not only the benefits of both gear systems, but also the disadvantages.
-Only in certain cases, such as a Alleweder recumbent, I have chosen for this solution.
+Only in certain cases, such as an Alleweder recumbent, I have chosen for this solution.

-The Efneo GTRO Gearbox is a 3 Speed Internally Geared Crankset Replacement.
+The Efneo GTRO Gearbox is a 3 speed internally geared crankset.
 It will give you an effective gear range identical to having a 28/40/50 Triple Crankset up front, without having to use a front derailleur.
-You can shift the Efneo whether you are moving or standing still!
-The Efneo GTRO Gearbox comes in 3 different configurations- Twist Shifter, Trigger Shifter, or Bar End Shifter.
+You can always shift the Efneo, riding or standing still!
+The Efneo GTRO Gearbox comes in 3 different configurations : Twist Shifter, Trigger Shifter, or Bar End Shifter.

 THE CONTINUOUS VARIABLE TRANSMISSION